red-lichtie/homelab-cluster/Terraform.md

 I use [Ubuntu Cloud Images](https://cloud-images.ubuntu.com/) to provision the Kubernetes nodes.
 The current latest is [ubuntu-22.10-minimal-cloudimg-amd64.img](https://cloud-images.ubuntu.com/minimal/releases/kinetic/release-20230112/ubuntu-22.10-minimal-cloudimg-amd64.img).

-Logon to one of the VMs
+Logon to one of the Proxmox servers to create a template.
 ```shell
 # Work in a sub directory
 mkdir cloud